 Witt chose this one, too.
 He’s waiting for them in the motel coffee shop and starts right in on criticizing Doris’ plans and crew, especially Molly.
 He’s not sure if it’s worse for Molly to be a mousey housewife or to have actually killed Big Graham’s right-hand man the way she did.
 Either way, he’s sure Doris is doomed and that she doesn’t appreciate everything he’s done for her.
 Doris calmly and politely tells him he’s a coward and everything he’s done has been his choice.

-Witt wants to be her Bogie (the rough guy with a classy woman) and for them to run away together.
+Witt wants to be her Bogie (as in Humphrey Bogart, the rough guy with a classy woman) and for them to run away together.
 Doris responds that he never noticed that she doesn’t want or need that.
 What she’s doing now is what she needs.
 He’s the one who found her, and stirred the past up again, when she had left all that turmoil behind.
 She understands that this is difficult for him, since his plan backfired on him.

 At this point, Witt lights a cigarette and can’t get his lighter to go out or close.
 Katherine rolls her eyes while he fumbles with it.
 It’s a marvelous bit of business on the part of W Earl Brown, who then finishes his hissy fit by telling her that he has to go out of town on business for his real boss, Joel, for a while, so she won’t have him to kick around anymore.
 Until he comes back.
 In a few weeks.
 A couple of months at most.

 Doris stops him on his way out to tell him that she’s grateful for the help he’s given her.
 She understands men very well.